laurauguc/grading_assistant/README.md

 # <img src="./frontend/src/images/logo.png" alt="drawing" width="200"/> GradeMate

-The Gemini-powered Grading Assistant Application, GradeMate, aids teachers in grading written work.
+The AI-powered Grading Assistant Application, GradeMate, aids teachers in grading written work.
 Teachers can apply curated rubrics or upload their own.
 The most recent version of this app is available at: [www.grade-mate.app](https://www.grade-mate.app).

 ## Architecture

 GradeMate is built using JavaScript for the frontend and Python for the backend.
 Specifically, the frontend is a ReactJS app while the backend is a Django app, functioning as an API endpoint for the frontend.
-The calls to the Gemini API are made from the backend.

 ## Requirements